nagaraj-devops/backup_shell_scripts/README_pgsql.md

-# Steps to take database backup of Mysql Database
+# Steps to take database backup of PostgreSQL Database
 Shell Scripts to take backup

 ## take a clone of git repo